moose-c/Hyde-Platform/prototype/timeseries-website/README.md

 # Standalone Website application
-## Relation of part to the whole
+## Description
-Website hosting a map, and with functionality to show timeseries
+Website hosting a map with functionality to show the timeseries.

 ## Setup
-First setup timeseries-backend, locally or on a server, as described within that repository.
+First setup timeseries-backend, locally or externally, as described within that repository.
-### Execute Dockercompose.yml
-run `docker compose up`
+Then run `docker compose up`
-go to url displayed after **Network**
+go to url displayed after **Local**
-### Test

-## Tear down
+### Tear down
 `docker compose down`
 If no permission: `sudo aa-remove-unknown`